PeakIndicators/Getting-Started-On-Azure-ML/Azure-ML-Experiments.md

-# Azure Machine Learning experiments
+# Azure Machine Learning Experiments

 Like any scientific discipline, data science involves running experiments; typically to explore data or to build and evaluate predictive models.
 In Azure Machine Learning, an experiment is a named process, usually the running of a script or a pipeline, that can generate metrics and outputs and be tracked in the Azure Machine Learning studio.